atropos-null/LS/py109/py109_studyguide.md

 ### Lists

 Lists in Python are **ordered**, **mutable** collections that can store elements of different data types.
 They are defined using square brackets `[]`.
 Because lists are mutable, you can change their content without creating a new list.
+Lists in Python don't actually contain objects, but references to objects.

 ```python
 # Creating a list